sebastianspicker/baseline-ops/README.md

 win-mdm-security-hardening-kit records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-Earlier setup detail now lives in maintained guidance.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Made the powershell assumptions easier to check later.
+- Made the shouldprocess assumptions easier to check later.

 - The older setup fragments have been reduced to the useful parts.